LaurenceDenneulin/AssetForJwstNirspecFs/README.md

 # AssetForJwstNirspecFs
 **AssetForJwstNirspecFs** is a Julia package to extract spectrum from JWST/NIRSpec Fixed Slit data.

-This package is a top layer of the more general package [`ASSET`], specifficaly for the JWST/NIRSpec Fixed Slit data.
+This package is a wraper of the more general package [`ASSET`], specifficaly for the JWST/NIRSpec Fixed Slit data.
 It contains calibration methods to obtain the spatial distribution maps required in [`ASSET`].

  [`ASSET`] should be installed prior to the installation of `AssetForJwstNirspecFs`.
 See the documentation of [`ASSET`] for its installation.